 Make the O-1 petition easy for USCIS to want to approve

 This may seem obvious, but if the USCIS adjudicator does not understand the beneficiary’s work or the significance of her accomplishments, the O-1 petition will probably not be approved.
-The most striking aspects of the beneficiary’s ‘extraordinary ability’ should be readily apparent, and should be presented in terms that have meaning for, and are likely to make an impression on, a lay person.
-This means less ‘technical mumbo-jumbo’, as one Service Center Director lamented, and more ‘man on the street.’
-If its not something you, as the preparer will understand, you certainly cannot expect a USCIS adjudicator to understand.
+The most striking aspects of the beneficiary’s “extraordinary ability” should be readily apparent, and should be in terms that have meaning for, and are likely to make an impression on, a lay person.
+This means less “technical mumbo-jumbo,” as one Service Center Director lamented, and more “man on the street.”
+If it is not something you, as the preparer will understand, you certainly cannot expect a USCIS adjudicator to understand.

 Of all the material contained in an O-1 petition, the reference letters usually present the biggest challenge.
 In fact, the most frequently asked questions pertain to the letters: how many, from whom, what should they include, what should they not include, and does USCIS even look at them?
-There is no one clear answer to any of these questions (including whether or not USCIS reads them), but for an adjudicator friendly approach, consider the following:
+There is no one clear answer to any of these questions (including whether or not USCIS reads them).
+For an adjudicator-friendly approach, consider the following:

 Everything in balance.
 The entire petition should not consist of letters, and the letters should not overwhelm the supporting documentation.
-For example, including fifteen letters when there are a handful of publications and citations may elicit a “documentary evidence was not submitted to support the claim” request for evidence (RFE).
+For example, including fifteen letters when there are a handful of publications and citations may elicit a “documentary evidence was not submitted to support the claim” Request For Evidence (RFE).
 It often seems that beneficiaries want to have more letters because they can – it gives them a sense of control in ostensibly strengthening the petition, whereas they cannot just as easily obtain more publications, presentations, or citations to their findings.
 However, more letters are not necessarily better, they are simply more.
-For most cases, five letters should be more than sufficient.
+For most cases, four or five letters should be more than sufficient.

 Household names.
 Generally speaking, the names of the leading experts in most academic fields are not household names.
-For example, while Andre Geim or Richard Heck may be well-known in their respective fields, their names are unlikely to elicit a ‘wow’ response from the general public; that is, unless their status as Nobel Laureates is underscored.
+For example, while Emmanuelle Charpentier or Andrea Ghez may be well-known in their respective fields, their names are unlikely to elicit a “wow” response from the general public; that is, unless their status as Nobel Laureates is underscored.